identitatem/idp-mgmt-gitops/README.md

-# idp-mgmt-gitops
+# IDP Configuration Management Deployment via GitOps

-An ArgoCD-driven GitOps deploy of the IDP Config Operator and Operands
+An ArgoCD-driven GitOps deploy of the IDP Config Operator and Operands!

+See more details on pre-install and post-install configurations in the [operator-specific readme](./operators/identity-configuration-management-for-kubernetes/README.md).